VMBlakelock/bouquetnblooms/README.md

     - The JavaScript library used within the Materialize framework.

 #### Database
-- The project is created in Gitpod SQLLite due to not having time to deploy the project to Heroku.
+    - The project is created in Gitpod SQLLite initially then deployed to Heroku.

 #### Text Editor
 - [Gitpod](https://gitpod.io/)